jayli201/author-search/README.md

+## Author Search

-## Description
+### Description

 This web application allows you to search up authors based on inputted book title.

 ### Tools

+- Express package to build backend server for axios call
-Google books api - to get books based on input
+- Google books api to get books based on input
-Express package - to build backend server for axios call Ant design - for UI
+- Ant design for UI